cloud-hypervisor/cloud-hypervisor/docs/vfio.md

 its native driver, which is not the VFIO one.

-As a consequence, a device must be unbound from its native driver before passing it to `cloud-hypervisor` for assigning it to a guess.
+As a consequence, a device must be unbound from its native driver before passing it to `cloud-hypervisor` for assigning it to a guest.

 ### Example